containerd/containerd/docs/config.md

     # conf_dir is the directory in which the admin places a CNI conf.
     conf_dir = "/etc/cni/net.d"

-    # max_conf_num is the max number of CNI plugin config file will load
+    # max_conf_num specifies the maximum number of CNI plugin config files to
+    # load from the CNI config directory.
+By default, only 1 CNI plugin config
-    # By default, the containerd will load only 1 CRI plugin.
-If you want load multiple CRI plugins,
+    # file will be loaded.
+If you want to load multiple CNI plugin config files
-    # set max_conf_num > 1.
-You should know exactly each CRI plugin do, whether they are compatible.
-    # max i<= 0 means no limit.
+    # set max_conf_num to the number desired.
+Setting max_config_num to 0 is
+    # interpreted as no limit is desired and will result in all CNI plugin
+    # config files being loaded from the CNI config directory.
     max_conf_num = 1

     # conf_template is the file path of golang template used to generate